-Class I - Terms expiring at this annual meeting: Bernie B. Berry, III, Stephen F. Burns and Marie C. Infante (Squadron Director) Class II - Terms expiring at the 2019 annual meeting: Fred L. Hite, Bryan W. Hughes, Mark C. Throdahl and Samuel D. Riccitelli (Squadron Director) Class III - Terms expiring at the 2020 annual meeting: David R. Pelizzon (Squadron Director), Harald Ruf (Squadron Director), Terry D. Schlotterback and Kevin L. Unger
+Terms expiring at this annual meeting: Fred L. Hite, Bryan W. Hughes, Mark C. Throdahl and Samuel D. Riccitelli

+(Squadron Director)

+Terms expiring at the 2020 annual meeting: David R. Pelizzon (Squadron Director), Harald Ruf (Squadron Director), Terry D.

+Schlotterback and Kevin L. Unger

+Terms expiring at the 2021 annual meeting: Bernie B. Berry, III, Stephen F. Burns and Marie C. Infante (Squadron Director)

-Our Board, on the recommendation of its Corporate Governance Committee, has nominated Mr. Berry, Mr. Burns and Ms. Infante for re-election at this year's annual meeting.
-If re-elected, each of these three nominees will serve on our Board until the 2021 annual meeting, or until his or her successor is duly elected and qualified in accordance with the Company's bylaws.
-If any of these nominees should become unable to accept election, our Proxy Committee may vote for other person(s) selected by our Board; provided, however, Squadron would have appointment rights under the Stockholders' Agreement if Ms. Infante becomes unable to accept election.
+Our Board, on the recommendation of its Corporate Governance Committee, has nominated Mr. Hite, Mr. Hughes, Mr. Throdahl and Mr. Riccitelli for re-election at this year's annual meeting.
+If re-elected, each of these four nominees will serve on our Board until the 2022 annual meeting, or until his or her successor is duly elected and qualified in accordance with the Company's bylaws.
+If any of these nominees should become unable to accept election, our Proxy Committee may vote for other person(s) selected by our Board; provided, however, Squadron would have appointment rights under the Stockholders' Agreement if Mr. Riccitelli becomes unable to accept election.
 Our Board has no reason to believe that any of the nominees will be unable to accept election.

 Below is certain information concerning our Board's nominees for election at this year's annual meeting, followed by information concerning those Board members who are not standing for election this year and whose term of office will continue after the annual meeting.
-The biographies of each of the nominees and continuing directors below contain information regarding the experiences, qualifications, attributes or skills that caused the Corporate Governance Committee and our Board to determine that the person should be re-elected (or should continue to serve even if not standing for re-election) as a director for the Company in 2018.
+The biographies of each of the nominees and continuing directors below contain information regarding the experiences, qualifications, attributes or skills that caused the Corporate Governance Committee and our Board to determine that the person should be re-elected (or should continue to serve even if not standing for re-election) as a director for the Company in 2019.